Problem Package Format

 pairs from data/sample

 are shown in the problem statement.
-This can be customized by creating the data/sample/statement
+This behavior can be customized by creating the data/sample/statement

 directory.
 If this directory exists, its contents replaces that of data/sample